 Apparently, though, I am not a quick learner because I keep putting off reading her books for ages and then I finnnnnnnally give in and love it.
 I’m not very bright, clearly.
 I’m certain I never would have read it if Princess Nebraska hadn’t raved about it.

-I had this sense that this book would be all fairies in the woods (that’s pretty much the worst description I can give a book – I hate books about fairies, especially when it’s about their world entirely and no real world involved), and . . .yeah, not for me.
+I had this sense that The Raven Boys would be all fairies in the woods (that’s pretty much the worst description I can give a book – I hate books about fairies, especially when it’s about their world entirely and no real world involved), and . . .yeah, not for me.

 (Someday, I will manage to write a book review that doesn’t include eighty paragraphs about ME ME ME before I talk about the actual book.
 But today is not that day and the next three thousand days aren’t looking good either).

 Per usual, I was 100% off.
 The Raven Boys is not about fairies.

 It’s actually about boys at a private school called Aglionby.
 You know the kind – rich kids, nice cars, lots of family money, generally stuck on themselves.